Distributed Mixture-of-Experts and Expert Parallelism

 2024 Mixtral of Experts

-The current state-of-art MoE model is the Mixtral 8x7B, a sparse mixture of expert, with the same architecture as Mixtral 7B except that it supports a fully dense context length of 32k tokens and the feed-forward blocks are replaced by a Mixture of 8 feed-forward network experts.
+The current state-of-art MoE model is the Mixtral 8x7B, a sparse mixture of experts, with the same architecture as Mixtral 7B except that it supports a fully dense context length of 32k tokens and the feed-forward blocks are replaced by a Mixture of 8 feed-forward network experts.
 Model architecture is detailed in Table 1.
 It performs a top-2 routing, and because tokens can be allocated to different experts, “each token has access to 47B parameters, but only uses 13B active parameters during inference”.

 2024 Mixture-of-Depths: Dynamically allocating compute in transformer-based language models

 Remember that MoEs work by subdividing the problem domain into smaller problems that are solved individually by different experts.
 In this paper, they claim that not all problems require the same amount of effort to train a model accurately.
 To that extent, they introduce Conditional computation, a technique that “tries to reduce total compute by expending it only when needed”.
-Here, “the network must learn how to dynamically allocate the available compute by making decisions per-token, in each layer, about where to spend compute from the availablebudget” - where this compute budget is a total number of FLOPs.
+Here, “the network must learn how to dynamically allocate the available compute by making decisions per-token, in each layer, about where to spend compute from the available budget” - where this compute budget is a total number of FLOPs.

-For every token, the model decides to either apply a computation (as in the standard transformer), or skip the computation and passing it through a residual connection (remaining unchanged and saving compute).
+For every token, the model decides to either apply computation (as in the standard transformer), or skip computation and pass it through a residual connection (remaining unchanged and saving compute).
 Moreover, contrarily to MoEs, the routing is applied to both the feedforward network and the multi-head attention.
-In the multi-head routing, the router will not only decide on which tokens to update, but which tockens are made available to attend to.
+In the multi-head routing, the router will not only decide on which tokens to update, but which tokens are made available to attend to.
 “We refer to this strategy as Mixture-of-Depths (MoD) to emphasize how individual tokens pass through different numbers of layers, or blocks, through the depth of the transformer”.
 In practice, during training, for every input, the router produces a scalar weight (importance) per token.
 The gating picks the top-\(k\) tokens per sentence per block to participate in the transformer block computation. \(k\) is a hyper-parameter that defined the max number of tokens passed to a block, thus the computation graph and tensor sizes remain static throughout the execution.
 Setting \(k\) allows one to trade off between performance and speed, for a given compute budget.

 The big challenge is the routing scheme.
 The authors considered (1) token-choice where a router produces per-token probability distributions across computational paths (experts); and the orthogonal approach (2) expert-choice where instead of having tokens choose the expert they prefer, each expert instead picks the top-\(k\) tokens based on the tokens’ preferences.
-They ultimately adopted the expert-choise because it does not require load balancing, and “routers can try to ensure that the most critical tokens are among the top-\(k\) by setting their weight appropriately”.
+They ultimately adopted the expert-choice because it does not require load balancing, and “routers can try to ensure that the most critical tokens are among the top-\(k\) by setting their weight appropriately”.

 At the time of writing of this post, this is still very recent work, so future will tell if MoDs become useful for the general use case.